rrmn/composition-grid/README.md

 # Composition Grid
-Composition Grid is a browser extension that lets you overlay composition grids on any website.
+Composition Grid is a free open source browser extension that lets you analyze website layouts instantly with composition grids.

-You can currently toggle between
+You can toggle between
 - Golden Ratio (Phi) Grid
 - Rule of Thirds Grid

-Perfect for designers, product managers, and developers to quickly analyze visual layouts.
+and change the color of the grid.

+Free, open source, and works on any website.
+Built for designers,  developers, and product managers who value precision.